arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 ‘trusted source’, and many are from test files with static YAML.
 But still, one can’t help but wonder how many exploits are hidden in those 2.8 million results.

-To be clear, this is not a theoretical problem.
+This is not a theoretical problem.
 In 2013 [every Ruby on Rails application ever written was found to be vulnerable][rails] to remote code execution due to exactly this problem.

 One might argue this is not really the fault of the YAML format *as such*, but rather the fault of the libraries implementing it wrong, but it seems to be the